Cookize/Kun/README.md

 # Kun
-Kun a rogue-like game at We-Chat platform.
+Kun is a rogue-like game at We-Chat platform.